Retail bankruptcy filings keep coming, coffee habits change

 The government said places that won’t respect the decision could be shut down, while Belgian residents who won’t follow the new guidelines will face penal sanctions.

-— New Mexico will halt indoor restaurant service, close state parks to nonresidents and suspend autumn contact sports at schools in response to surging coronavirus infections within its boundaries and neighboring Texas and Arizona.

-Gov. Michelle Lujan Grisham has unveiled sweeping revisions to the state’s standing public health order that go into effect Monday, citing accelerating rates of infection across large expanses of the state including population centers in Albuquerque and Las Cruces.

-MARKETS: Stocks are drifting in early trading on Wall Street Friday, the latest eddies in a week full of erratic swings driven by worries about rising coronavirus counts.
+MARKETS: Stocks are drifting on Wall Street Friday, capping off a week full of erratic swings driven by worries about rising coronavirus counts.

-Wall Street futures were down slightly and Asian markets closed lower.
-European shares, however, edged up after official figures showed industrial production bounced back sharply in some countries.

 CUP OF JOE: Since shelter-in-place orders began in the U.S. in mid-March, consumers have changed their morning coffee routine.
 GrubHub said Friday that its data indicates that Americans are seeking out a cooler start to their day, with orders of cold brew soaring by 232%.